 Chana or Chickpeas is a legume that is used in a wide variety of dishes all over the Indian Subcontinent.
 Right from the peas, to split peas to flour.
 It is one of the staples in any Indian pantry.
 It is believed that chana is one of the oldest legume or pulse known to mankind.
 Chickpeas are very popular in the North African, Mediterranean countries, Pakistan, Afghanistan and India.
 With veganism and vegetarianism gaining popularity worldwide chickpea consumption too has risen.

 There are two main distinct varieties of Chana or Chickpeas:

 All varieties of Chickpeas or their flour form are used in almost all the daily cooking in India right from drinks to desserts.
-Chickpeas are rich not online protein but also iron, folate, potassium and manganese.
-No wonder its one of the most widely used legume.
-Here I will only mention dishes where chickpea or chana have been used as whole and not in the flour form:
+Chickpeas are rich, not online protein but also iron, folate, potassium, and manganese.
+No wonder it is one of the most widely used legumes.
+Here, I will only mention dishes where chickpea or chana have been used as a whole and not in the flour form: